 For 28 years, The Pasifika Medical Association has supported thousands of Pacific families through health, education and wellbeing programmes - grounded in cultural connection, service and measurable outcomes.
 That legacy continues to shape the way we work, the partnerships we build and the outcomes we seek.
 We remain deeply focused on improving long-term health and wellbeing across Aotearoa - guided by Pacific values, trusted by our communities and driven by real need.

-We welcome scrutiny - but it must be informed, balanced and grounded in fact.
+We reiterate that we welcome scrutiny - but it must be informed, balanced and grounded in fact.
 We stand by the integrity of our decisions, the strength of our governance and the value of our work across Aotearoa.